Diffchecker

 Smart Element Matching

-The core of semantic XML diff is matching: deciding which element on the left corresponds to which element on the right.
-This XML comparator uses a four-level priority ladder, falling back gracefully when the preferred signal is absent.
+The heart of a semantic XML diff is matching — deciding which element on the left corresponds to which on the right.
+This runs as a four-stage ladder, falling back gracefully when the stronger signal is absent, and it's namespace-aware throughout: elements are keyed by their namespace URI plus local name, so a prefix rename never breaks a match.

 How To Compare Two XML Files Online

-Four steps to diff XML online and find every real difference between your documents, without false positives from whitespace or element reordering.
+Four steps to diff XML online and find every real difference between two documents, with no false positives from whitespace or element reordering.

-Drop your first XML file into the left editor.
-The tool validates the document and reports any parse errors with line and column pointers before comparing.
+1. 01Add Original XML.
+Paste or upload your first XML into the left editor.
+It's validated as you type, and any parse error is flagged with its line and column before comparing.

-Paste the second XML into the right editor.
-Both documents are parsed into DOM trees, and elements are matched using the priority ladder.
+2. 02Add Changed XML.
+Paste or upload the second document on the right.
+Both are parsed into DOM trees in your browser, and elements are matched by the priority ladder — nothing is sent anywhere.

-Changes are categorized as attribute, text, added, removed, added-attribute, or removed-attribute, each colour-coded and tagged with the full element path.
+3. 03Review Differences.
+Changes are categorized — attribute, text, added, removed, comment, declaration — each colour-coded and tagged with its full element path.

 Why Use This XML Comparison Tool

-An XML diff checker that understands the document tree, runs entirely in the browser, and separates meaningful changes from formatting noise when you compare XML files.
+An XML diff checker that works on the document tree, runs entirely in the browser, and separates real changes from formatting noise.
+Eight things make it stand out:

-Elements are matched by ID, name, or content rather than by position.
-Reordering a list of elements no longer creates a wall of false differences.
+1. 01Semantic, Tree-Based Diff.
+Elements are matched by identity, not position, so reordering a list or reformatting a file no longer creates a wall of false differences.

 What This XML Diff Viewer Handles

 Any well-formed XML.
-These are the situations where an XML diff online makes the biggest difference in day-to-day work.
+These are the situations where a semantic XML diff makes the biggest difference in day-to-day work.

 Configuration Files

-XML configuration is still the default in Java, .NET, and many enterprise stacks.
+XML config is still the default in Java, .NET, and many enterprise stacks.
 Diff configs between environments, branches, or versions to find exactly which setting changed.

 • web.config and app.config diffs